-Although eating celery stalks filled with fiber can be a very health promoting addition to the diet, drink straight celery juice with the fiber removed concentrates and increases its healing potential.
+Although eating celery stalks as a vegetable can be a very health promoting addition to the diet, drinking straight celery juice with the fiber removed concentrates and increases its healing potential.

 The "juice trend" itself is offered as a short daily juicing regimen of between one to two weeks.
 Most encourage drinking it first thing in the morning on an empty stomach and then waiting 30 minutes to an hour before consuming your first meal.